-A virtual career path that’s viable for military Veterans - A push to engage Veterans with cyber skills is currently taking place, as more businesses look to utilise the unique skills of this group.
+A push to engage Veterans with cyber skills is currently taking place, as more businesses look to utilise the unique skills of this group.

 Something that can only improve the nation’s digital security, says James Hadley, CEO and founder of cyber security company Immersive Labs.
 It’s the power behind the new Veteran Digital Cyber Academy (VDCA), focused on creating the next generation of cyber security professionals through interactive learning.